XinyuKang22/APIsOverData/sections/080_data_validation.md

 Read the documentation for [Postgres error codes](https://www.postgresql.org/docs/current/errcodes-appendix.html) then change your custom function to raise a exception with the right error code for it to be treated as a user-supplied data issue.

+1. Could you replace the check constraint and custom function with a simpler change to the table definition?

 ## Cleaning Up

 One thing that we forgot to do is add comments to the check constraint, function and trigger.